noman3qau/CleanArchietctureMVVMCurrencyApp/README.md

 # CleanArchietctureMVVMCurrencyApp
+# @author Muhammad Noman

-This project with design and developer with complete new a Android Architecture by using MVVM and Clean Architecture Pattern by Uncle Bob.
-Moreover in this project I used Jetpack Compose, Coroutines, Dagger-Hilt and Retrofit.
+This project of Currency App is design and developed by using the MVVM and Clean Architecture (By Uncle Bob)

+This is project following advance techniques are used:
+- Jetpack Compose
+- Kotlin Coroutines
+- Dagger-Hilt
+- Retrofit